 To support mortgage holder project evaluations, the Colorado C-PACE program administration team provides an independent 3rd party review of the technical and financial projections.
 Such review is consistent with industry best-practice methodology as defined in the Environmental Defense Fund’s Investor Confidence Project protocol.
 Moreover, the Colorado C-PACE team leverages its proven project optimization tools and extensive project experience databases to facilitate quality assurance across the project development life cycle.

 Given the cash flow generating characteristics of C-PACE projects, over one hundred mortgage lenders nationwide have consented to C-PACE projects as of October 2015.
-See a list of consenting lenders below from a PACENow December 2016 Study.
+Click here to view list of C-PACE Consenting Financial Institutions from PACENow Lender Consent Study.

 Contact us to learn how Colorado C-PACE is supporting mortgage holder’s consent evaluations for C-PACE projects.
 These C-PACE projects add value to the mortgage holder-building owner relationship by: